shubhanker004/pin-places/README.md

 Pin Places

-An app that lets you login add places you add and edit places you have visited and see other people places.
+A website that lets you login add places you add and edit places you have visited and see other people places.